Hiring Help for Employers

 So why would you want to analyze handwriting?

-Because it allows you to find out things about yourself, or other people, that you might never otherwise find out. » Continue reading “So why would I want to analyze handwriting?”
+Because it allows you to find out things about yourself, or other people, that you might never otherwise find out.
+Continue reading

 One of the things most often asked about handwriting analysis is how to tell if someone is trustworthy.

-Honesty is the most obvious component of trust, but there are several others. » Continue reading “Trust and Handwriting: Quick Tip #5″
+Honesty is the most obvious component of trust, but there are several others.
+Continue reading

 Is honesty and integrity important to you in a new hire?
 If so, how do you identify this in your job applicants?
 Here is a foolproof, immediate way to KNOW if your potential employee will be honest and straightforward.